 Data Source:

-The Pesticides Data Program (PDP) is a national pesticide residue monitoring program which is implemented by United States Department of Agriculture and it produces the most comprehensive pesticide residue database in the U.S. This dataset contains PDP sampling and residue testing data and results along with file layouts and reference lists that can be used to interpret the standardized codes used in the PDP dataset.
+The Pesticides Data Program (PDP) is a national pesticide residue monitoring program, which is implemented by United States Department of Agriculture, and it produces the most comprehensive pesticide residue database in the U.S. This dataset contains PDP sampling and residue testing data and results along with file layouts and reference lists that can be used to interpret the standardized codes used in the PDP dataset.
 The dataset contains the data for the years ranging from 1992-2014.
 The Agricultural marketing service has tested for pesticide residue on over ten thousand samples of agricultural goods sold in the U.S every year.
 These datasets include details such as where and when the item samples were collected, the types of processing the products had undergone, the types and amounts of residue, and whether the products had organic or pesticide-free claims.
 The monitoring program division administers PDP activities, including the sampling, testing, and reporting of pesticide residues on agricultural commodities in the U.S. food supply, with an emphasis on those commodities highly consumed by infants and children.
 The program is implemented through cooperation with state agriculture departments and other federal agencies.

 Dataset Citation: